 Consistent in your dialing, in your follow up, in getting proposals out on time, in spending time researching and reaching out.

 Even the most highly skilled sales person in the world with struggle if the daily grind’s not taking place.

-I’ve spoken about this here – might be worth a read because when you’re looking to get super well known and successful in a specific sector you’ve severely limited your chances to mess up and recover sufficiently to carry on.
+I’ve spoken about this in my article – Habit Beats Knowledge – might be worth a read because when you’re looking to get super well known and successful in a specific sector you’ve severely limited your chances to mess up and recover sufficiently to carry on.

 In the article I call about how sales performance improvement is more about your habits than your skills or your knowledge, check it out – Habit Beats Knowledge